OpenVisualCloud/Media-Transport-Library/doc/shm_lcore.md

 In DPDK (Data Plane Development Kit), an "lcore" stands for "logical core," and it represents a logical CPU core on a multi-core processor.
 Binding a thread to a specific logical core (lcore) is a technique used to achieve better control over the execution of packet processing tasks and to optimize the performance of networking applications.

 It minimizes the impact of OS scheduler decisions, reduces cache-related issues, and allows for fine-grained control over CPU resources, all of which are critical for meeting the stringent performance requirements of networking workloads.
-Intel® Media Transport Library scheduler used pinned lcore also as performance consideration.
+Media Transport Library scheduler used pinned lcore also as performance consideration.

 ## 2. Lcore manager for multi process